Labfox/Cours/docs/english/main.md

 He looks relaxed.
 He looks joyful and he is wearing a colorful shirt.

-Tom took a picture with a schrek thing, it was approximately 38 degrees Celsius, visited some LA beaches,
+Tom took a picture with a Schrek thing, it was approximately 38 degrees Celsius, visited some LA beaches, swam in the pacific ocean, visited hollywood, gone shopping, posted 200 pictures;he feels happy.